PlayFab/MpsPowershell/MpsPowershell/docs/Invoke-PfUploadCertificate.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+GAMECERTIFICATE <ICertificate>: The game certificate to upload.
+  - `Base64EncodedValue <String>`: Base64 encoded string contents of the certificate.
+  - `Name <String>`: A name for the certificate.
+This is used to reference certificates in build configurations.
+  - `[Password <String>]`: If required for your PFX certificate, use this field to provide a password that will be used to install the certificate on the container.

 UPLOADCERTIFICATEREQUEST <IUploadCertificateRequest>: Uploads a multiplayer server game certificate.
+  - `GameCertificate <ICertificate>`: The game certificate to upload.
-  - `GameCertificateBase64EncodedValue <String>`: Base64 encoded string contents of the certificate.
+    - `Base64EncodedValue <String>`: Base64 encoded string contents of the certificate.
-  - `GameCertificateName <String>`: A name for the certificate.
+    - `Name <String>`: A name for the certificate.
 This is used to reference certificates in build configurations.
+    - `[Password <String>]`: If required for your PFX certificate, use this field to provide a password that will be used to install the certificate on the container.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
-  - `[GameCertificatePassword <String>]`: If required for your PFX certificate, use this field to provide a password that will be used to install the certificate on the container.

 ## RELATED LINKS